Luxury Fashion Brand Loewe Pulls Outfit That Resembles Concentration Camp Uniforms

 “As a someone who’s [sic] family been forced wearing these during WWII – this is absolutely disgusting that someone still can’t add 1 plus 1 and decide that this is atrocious and inhuman,” said another user.

-Another wondered aloud how many people in various offices and boardrooms had to sign off on the design, without anyone ever noticing that the outfit calls to mind concentration camps.
+Another wondered how many people in various offices and boardrooms had to sign off on the design, without anyone ever noticing that the outfit calls to mind concentration camps.
 Other users wondered who on earth would wear such a thing, let alone design it.

 In a statement, the brand said that it intended no ill will but has seen the error of its ways.